-Adam’s arrangements and compositions feature on twelve other discs, perhaps most notably Harmonia Mundi’s ‘Piazzolla and Beyond’ – ‘a riveting, dramatic and even sexy listen’ BBC – and Chandos’s ‘Gypsy Strings’ – ‘cumulative excitement and sheer abandon’ Gramophone.
-This last lead to a composition for the soundtrack of Guy Richie’s Sherlock Homes: A Game of Shadows, in which Adam also makes a cameo appearance as a gypsy.
-Adam also recorded live on set, improvising a melancholy melody as Robert Downey Jnr’s body double before training the actor to mime to the resulting track.
+Adam’s arrangements and compositions feature most notably Harmonia Mundi’s ‘Piazzolla and Beyond’ – ‘a riveting, dramatic and even sexy listen’ BBC – in Chandos’s ‘Gypsy Strings’ – ‘cumulative excitement and sheer abandon’ Gramophone.
+He has recorded 25 discs for various labels including Harmonia Mundi, Meridian Records, Chandos, ASV, Toccata Classics, Sargasso and Red Priest Recordings and now has own label – Extinct Records.
+He composed a track for the soundtrack of Guy Ritchie’s Sherlock Holmes: A Game of Shadows, where he also makes a cameo appearance as a gypsy.
+Adam recorded live on set, improvising a melancholy melody as Robert Downey Jnr’s body double before training the actor to mime to the resulting track.
 Adam’s music is played frequently on radio stations throughout the world as well as on BBC Radio 3 and Classic FM.

-Also a remarkable multi-instrumentalist, Adam has developed a dramatic and unique gypsy baroque guitar style as a spicy ingredient for Red Priest.
-He plays medieval Gemshorns, mandolin, mandola and a Hammond 44 melodion, instruments that feature in Dodo Street Band and Deadman’s Folk – another developing project, with master accordionist Murray Grainger.
-At the other end of the instrumental spectrum, he made premiere recordings on viola of works by Copland and Allan Bush – critically acclaimed additions to the recorded musical canon.
+Also a remarkable multi-instrumentalist, Adam has developed a dramatic and unique baroque guitar style: ‘spectacularly joined on guitar taking a momentary break from his equally breath-taking violin wizardry.’ — Stuff.co.nz.
+He plays medieval gemshorns, mandolin, mandola and a keyboard melodica, instruments that feature in Dodo Street Band and The Ciderhouse Rebellion – another developing project, with master accordionist Murray Grainger (“Grainger’s accordion with Summerhayes’s fiddle are especially beautiful” Songlines).
+At the other end of the instrumental spectrum, he made premiere recordings on viola of works by Copland and Alan Bush – critically acclaimed additions to the recorded musical canon.